-A 2008 study of the NYS Route 370 corridor NYS Route 370 corridor study pointed out that "current and future developments on primarily agricultural lands have the potential to burgeon into significant problems."
+A 2008 NYS Route 370 corridor study pointed out that "current and future developments on primarily agricultural lands have the potential to burgeon into significant problems."
 A communication from the NYS Department of Transportation in January 2014 points out the importance of preserving open space and farmland to prevent traffic from drastically increasing on the Cold Springs Peninsula.
-The Town through incentive zoning and clusteringrough incentive zoning and clustering, the Town will encourage the continuance of farming on the peninsula, which will also help preserve the view sheds of importance.
+Through incentive zoning and clustering, the Town will encourage the continuance of farming on the peninsula, which will also help preserve the view sheds of importance.

 While in the past it has been stated by the State and County Transportation departments that there will be no construction of a bypass road from Route 370 west to Route 48, it is now time to reconsider such a stance not only to relieve current congestion but more importantly in consideration of the new enterprises such as Micron slated for build-out in the northwest part of Onondaga County.
-While there will continue to be development pressures on the Cold Springs Peninsula, they will likely need additional traffic ssignals and trun leane additions to relieve traffic problems at the intersections of River/370, Hicks/370, as well as at the five-five-corner intersection of River, Patchett, and Hicks.
+While there will continue to be development pressures on the Cold Springs Peninsula, they will likely need additional traffic signals and turn lane additions to relieve traffic problems at the intersections of River/370, Hicks/370, as well as at the five-corner intersection of River, Patchett, and Hicks.
 Future development taking place on 370 must limit access points and be carefully planned as to sight distances.
 Any new curb cuts on either River Road or 370 should be limited to preserve the function of moving traffic rapidly.

 In addition to the SMTC Study, a study done by the Lysander Town Engineer has shown that major developments of homes on large lots required where there is neither water nor sewer or even where there is water but no sewer results in road maintenance costs well beyond what the taxes on those homes will pay.
-Accordingly, it does not make sense to allow further major developments containing homes at the AR-40 zoning level and perhaps not even at the R-20 level without section 278 cluster use and/or some form of incentive zoning, which would- maximize the number of units along new Town roads.
+Accordingly, it does not make sense to allow further major developments containing homes at the AR-40 zoning level and perhaps not even at the R-20 level without section 278 cluster use and/or some form of incentive zoning, which would maximize the number of units along new Town roads.